 Tantalus Vineyards.
 Photo by: Shawn Talbot Photography

 Kelowna is the birthplace of BC wine, with more than 40 wineries in and around the city.
 In April, it’s time to celebrate BC wine month and the arrival of new wine releases, particularly aromatic white wine varietals.
-Read our blog post to find out why spring wine touring in Kelowna is incredible!
+Read our blog post to discover why spring wine touring in Kelowna is incredible!

-Fruit trees in the area also start to bloom—those who love golf can be surrounded by blossoms when playing a round at The Harvest Golf Club, which is nestled amongst fruit trees and vineyards.
+Fruit trees in the area also start to bloom—those who love golf can be surrounded by blossoms when playing a round at The Harvest Golf Club, nestled amongst fruit trees and vineyards.
 You’ll have expansive views of Okanagan Lake from the greens, too.

-The increasing temperatures mean outdoor markets start to reopen, too.
-The Kelowna Farmers’ & Crafters’ Market, which celebrated its 25th Anniversary in 2020, will kick off its outdoor season on April 2.
+The increasing temperatures mean outdoor markets start to reopen.
+The Kelowna Farmers’ & Crafters’ Market, which celebrated its 25th Anniversary in 2020, typically kicks off its outdoor season in early April.
 You’ll want to visit often as the selection of fresh produce will grow and change as fruit and vegetables come into season.
-The market runs on Wednesday and Saturday, from 8 a.m. to 1 p.m., at the corner of Dilworth Drive and Springfield Road.
+The market runs April through October, on Wednesday and Saturday, from 8 a.m. to 1 p.m., at the corner of Dilworth Drive and Springfield Road.

 Arrowleaf Balsamroot Flowers at Knox Mountain.
 Photo by: Matt Ferguson Photography

-Temperatures continue to increase throughout April, reaching an average high of 16°C / 61°F. Temperatures do cool off later in the day, so it is good to be prepared with layers so you can adjust for your desired comfort.
+Temperatures continue to increase throughout April, reaching an average high of 16°C / 61°F. Temperatures cool off later in the day, so it is good to be prepared with layers to adjust for your desired comfort.
 In need of a warmer layer?
 Stop by our Kelowna Visitor Centre to check out the selection of hoodies and crewneck sweatshirts.

 April tends to be dry, with light showers on and off delivering an average of less than 1 inch of rain for the entire month.
-Higher elevation areas will be quite muddy from snowmelt, so be prepared with proper footwear, and avoid areas that might be inaccessible due to unstable ground.
+Higher elevation areas will be pretty muddy from snowmelt, so be prepared with proper footwear and avoid areas that might be inaccessible due to unstable ground.

 Kelowna Visitor Centre.
 Photo by: Shawn Talbot Photography